bahtiyartan/troia/docs/73Endpoints.rst

 Endpoint types which are supported by the TROIA Platform are listed on *"Endpoint Type"* combobox while making a definition on SYST51.

-If you need supported endpoint types programmatically, GETENDPOINT TYPES() function returns whole list.
+If you need supported endpoint types programmatically, GETENDPOINTTYPES() function returns whole list.
 The list that shown on "Enpoint Type" combobox on SYST51 is provided by this function already.

 ::